Linda is a seasoned writer and bedrooms authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

 It is a whimsical color and it works well with other hues like rich teal, dove gray and rusty orange.
 If you inject too much pink into a room it’s best to use a neutral to keep it from appearing too childish.
 Adding modern furnishings can take a pink room from bubblegum to glamorous.

 Gray was considered the color of formality.
-Today almost any style is compatible with this popular color.
+Today, almost any decor style is compatible with this popular color.
 It is an intermediary color between black and white.
 Gray conveys neutrality and lack of any particular emotion or sensation but is pleasing to the eye.
-In the hands of design experts gray can be a powerful decorating tool.
+In the hands of design experts, gray can be a powerful decorating tool.

 © 2018 Linda Chechar